Neutral / cushion / high arch

 - Giving more room in the toe box is the last update.
 Without the thick rubber toe guard, there is more space for the toes to naturally splay.

 The overall fit of the Wings Pro 2 GTX is rock solid where support and security go.
 There is an excellent hold in the heel because of the heel chassis while midfoot lock down comes in the form of the seamless overlays.
 With more room in the toe box, runners can comfortably allow their toes to splay and accommodate mid-run swelling with ease.
 It runs a bit larger than standard.

 Salomon incorporates a sticky rubber compound in the outsole of the Wings Pro 2 to enhance traction while durability continues to be a prime asset in this shoe due to the hard carbon rubber.
-It has numerous Contagrip trapezoid lugs that add bite on uneven and challenging terrain.
+Just like in the popular Salomon Sense Ride 2, it has numerous Contagrip trapezoid lugs that add bite on uneven and challenging terrain.

 The midsole is a marriage of injection and compression molded EVA.
 Salomon places the soft foam on top of the firm one for a more cushioned feel and better shock-absorbing design.
 It is a layout that is often used in a shoe’s midsole as the combination of cushioning, shock dispersal, and responsiveness are great.
 A heel chassis gives the shoe a stable ride without being too hard for the runner.
 Salomon’s proprietary ProFeel film sits between the midsole and the outsole for added protection against the rough terrain or sharp objects along the way.